Before You Begin the FAFSA: FAQs

 When will I receive my financial aid offer?

 Typically, you won’t receive a financial aid award until you have completed the financial aid application process and have been admitted to the school.
 Schools have different schedules for when they send financial aid awards.

 What is the best way to understand and compare my awards?

 There is no standard format to award letters, making it difficult to compare awards from different schools.
 We recommend using FAME’s Comparing Costs & Financial Aid Awards Worksheet to help you understand your award and get an “apples to apples” comparison.

-What else can I do to find money for college?
+What else can I do to find money for school?

 Check out FAME’s Scholarship Search page to research scholarships that might be available to you.